 Workplace Drama – Part 3

-Lastly, I want to end with a few tips on how to reduce and prevent workplace drama.
+Lastly, I want to end with a few tips on workplace drama.
 They include learning to listen to other people, remember to respect others feelings, clarify the information you think you may have heard before you act, keep your opinions to yourself, remember to apologize if you hurt someone else’s feelings, come to work on time, avoid gossip and rumours.
 Don’t over exaggerate situations and annoy your co-workers, remember people lose respect for you if they think you are a liar.
 Do not misrepresent yourself, don’t share overly private information at work.
-Choose your friends at work, not everyone you work with knows how to have healthy relationships.
-Sometimes, when the lines get blurred, people get confused as to how to treat you.
-Remember, not everyone learnt the same manners at home as you did and yes some of your co-workers may just have different values from you.
-That doesn’t make them bad, it just makes them not the right fit for the relationship you are seeking.
+Choose your friends at work; not everyone you work with knows how to have healthy relationships.
+Sometimes, when the lines get blurred, people get confused about how to treat you.
+Remember, not everyone learnt the same manners at home as you did, and yes, some of your co-workers may just have different values from you.
+That doesn’t make them bad;it just makes them not the right fit for the relationship you are seeking.